Greece has future in euro zone, analysts increasingly believe

 Greek Prime Minister Antonis Samaras will next week hold his first meetings with euro zone leaders since taking office.

-Samaras will insist he can ram through an austerity package worth about 11.5 billion euros ($14.2 billion) -- a key condition for more bailout funds under the supervision of a troika, comprising the European Union, International Monetary Fund and European Central Bank.
+Samaras will insist he can ram through an austerity package worth about 11.5 billion euros (9 billion pounds) -- a key condition for more bailout funds under the supervision of a troika, comprising the European Union, International Monetary Fund and European Central Bank.

 "The troika keep coming back to Athens, which suggests there is a broader political view that Greece's insolvency should be managed within the euro zone rather than pushing Greece towards the exit," said Komileva.